hyperledger-archives/indy-sdk/README.md

 ## How to start local nodes pool with docker
 To test the SDK codebase with a virtual Indy node network, you can start a pool of local nodes using docker:

-**Note: If you are getting a PoolLedgerTimeout error it's because the IP addresses in /indy-sdk/cli/docker_pool_transactions_genesis and the pool configuration don't match.
+**Note: If you are getting a PoolLedgerTimeout error it's because the IP addresses in /indy-sdk/cli/docker_pool_transactions_genesis
+:and the pool configuration don't match.
 Use method 3 to configure the IPs of the docker containers to match the pool.**

 ### 1) Starting the test pool on localhost
 Start the pool of local nodes on `127.0.0.1:9701-9708` with Docker by running: